Boise River: Recreation

 The river is a popular destination for floating, specifically on the Boise greenbelt.
 Tubers and floaters launch at Barber Park and land at Ann Morrison Park, between major irrigation diversion dams.
 Several minor diversion weirs are passed as well as several bridges on the 6 mi trip.
 Water skiing is popular above the dam at the Lucky Peak Reservoir.

 On the lower (warmwater) course of the river, low summer flows and poorer water quality from agricultural runoff limit fishery production.
 This section of river supports a fair fishery for largemouth bass, smallmouth bass, and channel catfish.
 Upstream from Star, the river is a coldwater stream and supports a greater variety of fish.
-The most prevalent species on this section is mountain whitefish, as well as hatchery-reared rainbow trout, wild rainbow trout, and fingerling brown trout.
+The most prevalent species on this section is mountain whitefish, as well as hatchery-reared rainbow trout, wild rainbow trout, and brown trout.
 Upstream from Lucky Peak and Arrowrock reservoirs, the river and its tributaries contain excellent populations of wild rainbow trout, mountain whitefish, and bull trout.
 This is especially true immediately downstream from the outflow of Anderson Ranch reservoir, where the South Fork takes on the characteristics of a classic "tailwater" for over 5 mi from the put-in below the dam to Cow Creek Bridge.

 Fishing

 The Boise River is also popular for fishing, mostly for rainbow trout and, in the winter, steelhead.
-Spin-fishermen use roostertail spinners and bait such as worms and Powerbait, while fly fishermen use a variety of flies mimicking the abundant aquatic and terrestrial insects present in the watershed, as well as streamers.
+Spin and bait anglers commonly target the river’s abundant stocked rainbow trout, while fly fishermen use a variety of flies mimicking the abundant aquatic and terrestrial insects present in the watershed, as well as streamers.